PARIKSHIT152/wallpaperApp/README.md

 npm start

-The Application will Runs on localhost:3000
+The Application will Run on localhost:3000

 In order to run the application run the following command in wallpaperApp folder

 npm start

-The Application will Runs on localhost:3001
+The Application will Run on localhost:3001

 create the database in mysql